BreaGG/JuegoJS.github.io/README.md

-# JuegoJS.github.io
+# Basic and super simple asteroid
-A simple an basic game created with HTML, CSS and JS
+A simple an basic game created with HTML, CSS and JS inspired in clasical asteroid to understand how JS works